PXJesse/medimate/README.md

-# medimate
+# MediMate
-The codebase for the MediMate - The medication dispenser of the future.
+This repo contains the codebase for the MediMate medication dispenser.